kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

   and register it again.

 - Verify that the target URL is correct.
-  To do that, you can fetch the Service definition from Application Registry:
+  To do that, fetch the Service definition from Application Registry:

   <div tabs name="verification">
     <details>